 - When only a very small part of the group’s resources are devoted to sports.

 Note that there are special rules for amateur athletic associations that promote sport across Canada.
 These associations benefit from some of the same advantages as registered charities.
 To learn more, consult Canada Revenue Agency’s explanation about amateur athletic associations.

 What are the benefits of registration?

 Here are the main benefits of being a registered charity:

 - the right to issue official tax receipts for donations.
-These receipts can reduce the income tax owed an individual or business making a donation.
+These receipts can reduce the income tax owed by the person or business making the donation.